 I highly recommend this kit for fellow RVers seeking to improve cell phone and data connections inside their camper.
 The kit comes with all the installation parts required and simple, straightforward documentation.
 It’s easily installable by any semi-skilled do-it-yourselfer.
 The antennas blend well into the RV, I love the visually appealing designs.

-weBoost formally was known as Wilson has been the de facto standard in mobile cell amplifiers and antennas for a many of years.
+weBoost formally was known as Wilson has been the de facto standard in mobile cell amplifiers and antennas for many years.
 I’ve always been pleased with their products and find them great to deal with.
 The weBoost Drive 4G-X RV kit comes with a 2-year warranty.
 Two thumbs up from Love Your RV!